vduseev/init-provider/README.md

 from contextlib import contextmanager from typing import Generator

-from init_provider import BaseProvider, requires, setup
+from init_provider import BaseProvider, init, requires, setup

 # (Optional) Declare a setup function to be executed once per application
 # process before any provider is initialized.